Electroweak right-handed neutrino portal dark matter: Conclusion

 We began by emphasizing the central role of right-handed neutrinos in neutrino mass model building.
 As electroweak singlet fermions, their neutral nature allows Majorana mass terms, opens the door to leptogenesis, and makes them natural portal fields to hidden sectors.
 When their masses lie in electroweak to TeV scale, it is plausible that the origin of this mass scale is linked to electroweak symmetry breaking, and crucially, they become experimentally accessible at colliders and in precision neutrino experiments.
 In this mass range, constraints from colliders, electroweak precision tests, and flavor physics are significant but still leave substantial room for viable heavy neutral leptons.

-We investigated three representative classes of electroweak scale seesaw models: Case-RS, SC, and SS.
-These cases span small, large, and ultraweak couplings of the electroweak right-handed neutrinos to the SM sector, while reproducing the observed light neutrino mass hierarchy and mixing pattern.
-We present a detailed calculation of the seesaw mixing using the two-component spinor formalism, which also serves as a, somehow missing in the existing literature, pedagogical review of the Type-I seesaw mechanism, provided in Appendix~\ref{App:SSdetail}.
+We investigated three representative classes of electroweak scale seesaw models: Cases RS, SC, and SS.
+These cases span small, tiny, and ultraweak couplings of the electroweak right-handed neutrinos to the SM sector, while reproducing the observed light neutrino mass hierarchy and mixing pattern.
+A detailed calculation of the seesaw mixing, using the two-component spinor formalism, is presented in Appendix~\ref{App:SSdetail}.
 Building on this, all seesaw parameters in our analysis, including the couplings of the right-handed neutrinos to the SM, are obtained from a consistent seesaw framework using the PSO algorithm, rather than from rough order-of-magnitude estimates as in part of the existing literature.
 We then embedded these seesaw constructions into a minimal dark sector containing a fermion $\chi$ and a complex scalar $\phi$, which communicate with the SM solely through renormalizable Yukawa interactions with the right-handed neutrinos.

 We solved the full set of Boltzmann equations, including all relevant interactions involving light and heavy neutrinos after seesaw mixing, and thereby determined the complete evolution of the dark particles.
 We find that there is a wide region of viable parameter space reproducing the observed dark matter relic abundance, demonstrating that electroweak right-handed neutrino portal dark matter provides a robust framework in light of current and future searches.
-Among the three representative cases, Case-SC is particularly interesting, as the right-handed neutrinos couple to the SM sector with sizable couplings as large as $\mathcal{O}(10^{-2})$, making this scenario especially promising for collider searches and neutrino experiments.
+Among the three representative cases, Case-SC is particularly interesting, as the right-handed neutrinos couple to the SM sector with sizable couplings as large as $\mathcal{O}(10^{-3})$, making this scenario especially promising for collider searches and neutrino experiments.

+For the freeze-out benchmarks, we find that the dark matter depletion is typically dominated by $\chi\overline{\chi}\to \mathbb{N}\mathbb{N}$, unless $m_\chi$ is sufficiently below the portal-neutrino mass scale, in which case the resonant coannihilation channel $\chi\phi\to LH$ becomes the leading depletion process in Case-SC.
+Moreover, despite the fact that $\phi$ and $\mathbb{N}_{i=1,2,3}$ remain close to equilibrium before $\chi$ freeze-out, their coupled evolution cannot be neglected.
+This demonstrates that a full coupled Boltzmann treatment is essential for obtaining the correct relic abundance also in the freeze-out regime.